Crown 0

 • Hair and Accessories

 Make-up, where worn, must be minimal and discreet.
-Nail varnish must not be worn.
-We will ask that any excessive make-up or nail varnish is removed.
-Nail extensions and fake nails are not permitted as they pose health and safety risks.
+Nail varnish, including gel or shellac, must not be worn.
+We will ask that any excessive make-up, false eyelashes, or nail varnish is removed.
+Nail extensions, gels and/or fake nails are not permitted.

 Jewellery is not permitted.
-The only exception is small, plain studs, one per ear lobe.
+The only exception is a single stud, one per ear lobe.
 No other piercings on the ear, or elsewhere, are permitted.
 Please contact us if you wish your child to wear an item of jewellery for religious reasons.

 • Ensuring Compliance